PapaBearNZ/CodeOfConduct/README.md

-   It also includes the use of sexual imagery, deliberate intimidation, stalking, following, harassing photography or recording, sustained disruption of talks or other events, inappropriate physical contact, and persistent unwelcome sexual attention.
+   It also includes the use of sexual imagery, deliberate intimidation, stalking, following, harassing photography or recording, sustained disruption of talks or other events, inappropriate physical contact, and persistent unwelcome physical, or sexual attention.

    Members asked to stop any harassing behaviour are expected to comply immediately.